RIVIXI

 This paper investigates a critical, undocumented vulnerability in the classical cross-correlation algorithms widely deployed in traditional acoustic leak detectors.
 Legacy hardware rely on a spatially constrained time-delay window (), which causes diagnostic accuracy to degrade exponentially as the distance between acoustic sensors increases.

 Through extensive experimental auditing on a super-heterogeneous dataset of 371 field recordings, we demonstrate that expanding the physical monitoring distance from 50 to 150 meters collapses system specificity from 95% to 0%, resulting in a 100% False Positive Rate under normal operating conditions.
 This analysis shows that a direct, "blind" software reengineering of legacy digital signal processing (DSP) pipelines simply duplicates these inherent physical limitations.
-To overcome this barrier, we present a distance-invariant hybrid topological approach using a combination of a deep 1D Convolutional Neural Network (1D-CNN / Acoustic1DNet) and a 2D Convolutional Neural Network (2D-CNN / Acoustic2DNet) operating on Mel-Spectrograms, which maintains a stable specificity of 97.7% regardless of sensor separation.
+To overcome this barrier, we present a distance-invariant hybrid topological approach using a combination of an edge AI classifier and a cloud spectrogram classifier operating on Mel-Spectrograms, which maintains a stable specificity of 97.7% regardless of sensor separation.

 1. Introduction & The Challenge